“How can you motivate the people who work for you?”

 Want to find out more about how to develop your managers to get the best from your people?
 Find out about our leadership and management programmes here.

-If you would like to understand about how your role as a manager influences your team, our Foundation Leadership Programme may be the perfect solution.
+If you would like to understand about how your role as a manager influences your team, our Management Development Programme may be the perfect solution.
 Find out more here.

 Annette Quinn, Performance Management Facilitator